fight-think/fight-think.github.io/_pages/about.md

 I'm a second-year Ph.D. student at the University of Padova, supervised by Prof. [Mauro Conti](https://www.math.unipd.it/~conti/) and [Stjepan Picek](https://www.ru.nl/en/people/picek-s).
 Currently, my research is related to Membership Inference Attack (MIA), a privacy leakage in machine learning models.
 Besides, I'm interested in Differential Privacy (DP), a common way of protecting privacy.
 Specifically, my considerations include a deeper understanding of MIA, finding possible MIAs, and thinking about general defenses.

 Before becoming a Ph.D. student, I obtained my Bachelor's (2019) and Master's (2021) degrees at the Harbin Institute of Technology at Weihai.
-During my Master's study, my projects are about primary resources, like IP, domain, and X.509 cerfitficates, in the Internet.
+During my Master's study, my projects are about primary resources, like IP, domain, and X.509 certificates, in the Internet.
 And I'm supervised by Prof. [Zhaoxin Zhang](linkedin.com/in/兆心-张-967454aa/?originalSubdomain=cn) during this period.

 <!-- I'm Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.